 The lakes is 395m long x 200m at its widest holding over 65,000 cubic metres of water.

-February 2016 as new owners we decided to give the fish a well earned break and to start the renovation works.
+February 2016 as new owners we decided to give the fish a well earned break and to start the over due renovation works.

 March 2017 Reopened connecting your passion with nature.